eric-d-knowles/hist_w2v/README.md

 # **hist_w2v**: Tools for Training Word2Vec Models on Google Ngrams

 I wanted to study the evolution of group stereotypes over time using Google Ngrams corpora, but wasn't satisfied with the existing tools I found online.
 So, I created a Python package to streamline the process of (1) downloading and pre-processing raw ngrams and (2) training and evluating `word2vec` models on the ngrams.
-The library consists of the following:
+The library consists of the following modules and notebooks:

 `src/ngram_tools`
 1. `downoad_ngrams.py`: downloads the desired ngram types (e.g., 3-grams with part-of-speech [POS] tags, 5-grams with POS tags).